Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Hors d' uvre

 In this work we turn our attention to the inclusive hadroproduction of heavy vector mesons at high-energies, as the ones reachable at the Large Hadron Collider (LHC) and at new-generation hadron accelerators.
 This permits us to access kinematic regions where $\sqrt{s} \gg m_{\cal Q}$.
 The limit in which $\sqrt{s} \gg \{Q \} \gg \Lambda_{\rm QCD}$\footnote{Here $s$ is the center-of-mass energy squared, $\{Q \}$ represents the (set of) perturbative scale(s) characterizing the process, and $\Lambda_{\rm QCD}$ stands for the QCD scale parameter.} is known as \emph{Regge--Gribov} or \emph{semi-hard} regime\tcite{Gribov:1983ivg,Celiberto:2017ius}.
 As it is well known, in this regime large logarithms of the ratio $s/Q^2$ appear to all orders the perturbative series with a power increasing with the $\alpha_s$ order, thus spoiling its convergence.
 This simply means that the standard fixed-order approach for the computation of hard scattering cross sections is no longer a reliable framework to build theoretical predictions up.
 The need for a resummation to all orders that takes into account the effect of these logarithms, led authors of Ref.~\cite{Fadin:1975cb,Kuraev:1976ge,Kuraev:1977fs,Balitsky:1978ic} to develop the previously mentioned BFKL approach, which is now established as the the most powerful formalism for the description of the semi-hard QCD sector.
 Its validity holds within the leading approximation (LLA), which means resumming all terms proportional to $\alpha_s^n \ln (s/Q^2)^n$, and within the next-to-leading approximation (NLA), which means including all terms proportional to $\alpha_s^{n+1} \ln (s/Q^2)^n$.

-In this context, cross sections for hadronic processes take a peculiar factorized form, given as the convolution of two impact factors, related to the fragmentation of each colliding particle to an identified final-state object, and a process-independent Green's function, which encodes the resummation of energy logarithms.
+When the observed particles are widely separated in rapidity, cross sections for hadronic processes take a peculiar factorized form, given as the convolution of two impact factors, related to the fragmentation of each colliding particle to an identified final-state object, and a process-independent Green's function, which encodes the resummation of energy logarithms.
 The BFKL Green's function satisfies an integral evolution equation, whose kernel is known up to NLO for any fixed, not growing with $s$, momentum transfer $t$ and for any possible two-gluon color state in the $t$-channel\tcite{Fadin:1998py,Ciafaloni:1998gs,Fadin:1998jv,Fadin:2000kx,Fadin:2000hu,Fadin:2004zq,Fadin:2005zj}.
 Impact factors instead depend on processes, so they representing the most challenging part of the calculation.
 So far, the number of impact factors calculated within NLO accuracy is quite small.